Pristina: An Airport Too Far

 Locking down the airspace

-In frustration, the Russians tried to push their luck.
+In frustration, the Russians decided to push their luck.
 They informed Romania that a transport plane would shortly be entering their airspace, permission or not.

 “You could do that.”
 The Romanian Defence Minister, Victor Babuic told Russian Foreign Minister Ivanov over the phone.
 “Of course we would be obliged to send up an aircraft to intercept your aircraft.”